The world's first 55" 4K curved gaming display Samsung Odyssey Ark is available to reserve

 With 4K gaming performance, this new behemoth display was made with multitasking and cinematic gaming in mind and can be used with PC and gaming consoles.
 Odyssey Ark will be available to reserve on Monday, August 15 at 10:00 am Eastern Time.

-Reserve and receive $100 off, and pre-orders receive $200 off, for a combined savings of $300 off the retail price,$3,499.99.
+“Starting today, reserve the all-new 55” rotating Odyssey Ark Screen and receive $100 off the retail price of $3,499.99, and pre-orders receive a bonus offer of a $200 Samsung.com e-certificate for use on any other Samsung.com product.
+Odyssey Ark is excluded from the pre-order promotion.”
 Odyssey Ark will be available on Samsung.com and select retailers nationwide in early September.
 Let’s break down what you get for your money, and stay tuned for a first-look review in the near future!

 Table of contents